Code-Institute-Submissions/milestone_project_1-1/README.md

 The link to clone repository locally in the git terminal: https://github.com/wladcistudent/milestone_project_1.git

+The link of github pages will take you to the final deployed website: https://wladcistudent.github.io/milestone_project_1/

 <strong>#Validation of the coding</strong>

 I have validated the html 5 codes on: https://validator.w3.org/#validate_by_input